Bob-The-Seagull-King/icon-data/_documentation/data_structures/Abilities.md

 ```

 - **id** - The identifying value of the ability, all abilities start their id with "ab_".
-- **type** - Used for broad categorization, all glossary rules have the type "Ability".
+- **type** - Used for broad categorization, all abilities have the type "Ability".
 - **source** - Where the ability comes from.
 Currently, it's expected all abilities will have the source "core".
 - **tags** - A series of tags which identify what kind of ability something is, see [Tags](../Tags.md) for more information.
 - **chapter** - The chapter at which an ability can be unlocked.